gSchool/galvanize-delivers/README.md

 1. Click links to both the landing and ordering pages that are left and right aligned respectively in a fixed navbar.
 1. See that the ordering page is the active item in the navbar.
-1. See a list of menu items on the left side of _roughly_ half the page in a two-column layout of cards.
+1. See a list of menu items on the left side of _roughly_ half the page in a two-column card layout.
-1. See the order information on the right side of _roughly_ half the page with a receipt table at the top followed by a delivery form.
+1. See the order information on the right side of _roughly_ half the page with a receipt table at the top and a delivery form below.
 1. Read the service's name and tagline as well as click links to both pages in a two-column footer.
 1. Read the copyright information in the footer.